 There are lots of different tahini’s out there; all with different tastes (and to be quite honest, it can be a bit off-putting if you get a grainy bitter one).
 Make sure you get a creamy, delicious version.
 I tend to avoid the raw ones as they generally just don’t do it for me.

-I’ve also tried making my own in my high powered food processor, but I’ve not yet managed to get that delectable creaminess.
+I’ve also tried making my own in my high powered food processor, but I’ve not ever managed to get that delectable creaminess – buy a long stretch haha!
 In the UK, Suma, Essentials, Sunita and Cypressa do the best ones.
 They are all creamy and delicious and they also do organic, light versions (‘light’ means it has been creamed without the husks).
-In the USA my good friend Jen put me onto Achva Organic Tahini which I can recommend for my North American readers.
-Jen did not like tahini until she found that one.
-Now she’s a big fan… so I am thrilled that she didn’t give up!
+In the USA there different options that I have enjoyed such as Achva Tahini.
+A friend of mine did not like tahini until she found a good one.
+Now she’s a big fan of the stuff (I’ve heard that story a lot to be fair as it’s so important to get the right one)… so I am thrilled that she didn’t give up!

 There are some other delicious brands out there although I’ve forgotten the names.
 If you have a favourite please do let me know and I’ll check them out.